 Our medicines save and transform the lives of millions in the UK and around the world every year, but developing them is a long and complicated process.

-Did you know, on average, it can take around 12 years and more than £1bn to develop each new medicine?1 Moreover, for every 10-20 medicines identified in the laboratory, only one will ever reach patients - the others will fail along the way.2
+Did you know, on average, it can take over 10 years and more than £1bn to develop each new medicine?1 Moreover, for every 10-20 medicines identified in the laboratory, only one will ever reach patients - the others will fail along the way.2

 We passionately believe that medicine development shouldn't be done alone - collaboration is essential.
-That's why we work with other innovators across the health landscape including academic scientists, patient organisations, governments, other bio-pharmaceutical companies and healthcare professionals, in the hope to discover 'Breakthroughs that change patients lives'.
+That's why we work with other innovators across the health landscape including academic scientists, patient organisations, governments, other bio-pharmaceutical companies and healthcare professionals, in hope of discovering 'Breakthroughs that change patients lives'.

 Read more about the journey from 'Molecule to Medicine' below: